 Your alarm goes off at 5:30 am.
 You’ve been up all night with your 3-year-old daughter because she has been throwing up all night.
-You are worn out and your daughter is laying on top of you in your bed because you haven’t changed her sheets yet.
+You are worn out and your daughter is lying on top of you in your bed because you haven’t changed her sheets yet.
 She can’t go to daycare sick so you call in for a sub and go back to sleep.
 Wait!
 That’s not what happens.
 Let’s try the scenario again.

 Your alarm goes off at 5:30 am.
-You peel your sick daughter off of you and wake up your husband (who had no idea what was going on).
+You peel your sick daughter off you and wake up your husband (who has no idea what is happening).
 You tell him you have to go to school to get ready for a substitute because you have to stay home today.
 “Watch our daughter while I’m gone and I’ll be back as soon as I can.”

 I know I have.
-Well I have a solution for you.
+Well, I have a solution for you.
 Invest in a sub tub.
 This is a folder or a tub you have ready for emergencies.
 Inside the tub are activities that can be done with the class in case of an emergency.
-All you have to do is call a teammate to go in your classroom and put the sub tub on your desk and you are done.
+All you have to do is call a teammate to go into your classroom and put the sub tub on your desk and you are done.

 It does take some preplanning on your part but, it is definitely worth it in the long run.
 I have used these before in my room and my teammates have been using these for the past 8 years in their rooms.
 It is a huge time saver.
 I even have it set up for a whole week of activities in case I am out more than one day.

 This is an example of what a day of my sub plans looks like.
 I have all the materials needed for the 5 days in a container with the directions and activities attached to that day’s plans.
 These examples are part of my sub plan bundle.
 They are editable.
 I also have other important information such as a class list, welcome note, special student information, and my classroom management system.